“What do you do?” you’ve been asked many times.

 Giving customers space is easy in a gallery setting, but even in a small booth at a weekend art show or in your studio, find a way to back off enough to give clients some privacy.
 You might have to step several feet out of the booth, or go to another room of your studio.

 Before making a purchase, buyers want to discuss the decision.
 They want to know for sure that spouses or partners feel the same about the art that they do.
 Far better for you to give them some space than to have them wait until they leave to have a frank discussion.

 Too many sales are lost simply because the artist or gallery salesperson didn’t come right out and ask for the sale.
 Asking buyers to commit can seem a little scary at first.
 You might feel like you are taking a risk by asking.
 What if they don’t really like the art?
 What if they say no?

 You face a far greater risk if you don’t try to close the sale: someone who loves a piece might not end up buying simply because they weren’t given the opportunity.

 Obviously these are only a few of the steps involved in making a sale, and I have only briefly touched on them.
-My goal here is not to give you a comprehensive guide; rather I want you to begin actively thinking about salesmanship.
+My goal here is not to give you a comprehensive guide; rather, I want you to begin actively thinking about salesmanship.
 Salesmanship is a process, and salesmanship skills can be learned and developed.
-In the coming weeks and months I look forward to sharing more of what I have learned over the years about the fine art of selling fine art, so check back often for additional articles on the mechanics of making sales.

 I want to hear about your sales experiences.
 What do you find most challenging about selling?
 What mistakes have you made in the past when trying to sell your art?
 What tips can you share that have helped you makes sales in the past?